 The 10-page limit of the Proposal Narrative is inclusive of any figures, tables, graphs, photographs, diagrams, chemical structures, pictures, pictorials, cartoons, and other relevant information needed to judge the proposal.
-Note: Applications are evaluated for innovation, feasibility, scientific merit, relevance to grant mechanism, relevance to CURE's mission, and potential to be transformative.

 FORMATTING GUIDELINES

 - Type font: 12-point - Type density: No more than 15 characters per inch (including spaces).
 For proportional spacing, the average for any representative section of text should not exceed either 15 characters per inch or 114 characters per line. - Spacing: Single-spaced between lines of text, no more than five lines of type within a vertical inch. - Margins: Minimum of 0.5-inch top, bottom, right, and 1-inch left.